During An Outage

 - If the temperature in your home drops below 55°F, open faucets slightly so they constantly drip to prevent water pipes from freezing.

-- Never leave candles and portable heaters unattended.
-Keep them away from small children and animals.
+- Never leave candles unattended.
+Keep them secure and away from small children and animals.

 - Never use a gas range for room heating.